ak4550/python-interview/README.md

   This process provides a simplified overview, and the actual implementation details involve various optimizations and complexities to ensure efficient execution.
 Keep in mind that Python is an interpreted language, and this process happens each time you run your Python script.
 #### Explain decorators in Python and provide an example.

-  Decorators are a powerful and flexible feature in Python that allows you to modify the behavior of functions or methods.
-They are applied using the @decorator syntax.
+  Decorators are a powerful and flexible way to modify or extend the behavior of functions or methods in Python.
+They use the @decorator syntax and are applied above the function definition.
+Decorators are essentially functions that take a function as an argument and return a new function that usually extends or modifies the behavior of the original function.
   ```def my_decorator(func):
   def wrapper():
       print("Something is happening before the function is called.")